1homas/ISE_with_Meraki_in_AWS/README.md

     export ISE_VERIFY=false
     ```

-    Alternatively, keep your environment variables in files in a `.env` or similar folder in your home directory and use `source {filename}` to load environment variables from the files:
+    Alternatively, keep your environment variables in files in a `.secrets` or similar folder in your home directory and use `source {filename}` to load environment variables from the files:

     ```bash
     source ~/.secrets/aws.sh